 While most schools in our area opt for “Black and Orange Day” instead of celebrating Halloween, it’s really all the kids can talk about!
 I believe in meeting kids where their interests are, so I like to incorporate some fun Halloween themed activities into our day.
-This Halloween Classroom Play Dough Kit on our shelves for some open-ended Halloween sensory play and is a hit with my kids!
+This Halloween Classroom Play Dough Kit encourages open-ended Halloween sensory play and is a hit with my kids!

 I have always said that I think Halloween is a great time for kids to work out their fears and also learn more about others by trying on different roles and characters (something that kids really should be encouraged to do year-round).

 With spiders, skeletons, rats, and other spooky sights decorating everything from the neighbor’s house to the local coffee shop, encouraging kids to play with replicas of the objects they fear is a great way to make those things less scary and teach children positive ways of handling their fears.

 I have a small kit of play dough supplies that I keep in our arts and crafts cupboard so that I can whip up a batch of play dough super quickly without hunting all around for the supplies.

 Since our play dough is played with by a large group of kids, I replace it often to prevent the spread of germs.